How should I turn my horse out for a clinic?

 What on earth are your going to wear?
 Or more specifically, what is your horse going to wear??

--Polo wraps.
+- Polo wraps or super clean discipline appropriate leg protection.
 White polo wraps.
 These are the “norm” for most horses being presented under saddle in a clinic.
-Skip the velcro boots if you can.
 Exceptions to this would be jumpers over fences, in which case use appropriate boots, or any situation where there could be water, either from an obstacle or rain.
 Other exceptions would be a discipline where boots are not the norm at all.

--Use hoof dressing.
+- Use hoof dressing for extra pizzazz.
 It’s adds a polished look to your horse.
 I prefer clear, it looks great on all hoof colors.

--A clinic is not the time to bust our your hot pink and leopard printed saddle pad.
-White, white, white.
+- A clinic is not the time to bust our your hot pink and leopard printed saddle pad.
+White, white, white, and really clean, clean, clean.

 Have fun and show your horse off!!